run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/additional-features/mobile-and-field-service/configuration/configure-mobile-options.md

 title: Configure mobile options
 Description: Intended to configure the Menu options to the use through mobile.
 #Configure mobile options
 This functionality is intended to configure the Menu options for the mobile usage.
+When configuring these options, they'll be available in the CITSmart SM application and the ITSM mobile site

+!!!
+Abstract "NOTE"

+    The SM application allows you to use the features of the *web* version chosen in the mobile version, having the same functions as      the desktop version

 Before getting started
 --------------------------